Natural Treatments For GERD Causes Symptoms

 • Wearing loose-fitting clothes

-Holistic professionals, nutritionists or Naturopaths may suggest the following to enhance digestion:
+Holistic professionals, dietitians, nutritionists, Ayurveda, Homeopathic, or Naturopathic practitioners may suggest the following to enhance digestion:

-• Stay away from foods which may these include hot, fried, medicated, or junk foods, caffeine.
+• Stay away from foods that may include hot, fried, medicated, or junk foods, caffeine.

 • Eat milder but more regular meals.